yyc12345/YYCCommonplace/COMPILE.md

 ## Choose Version

+This manual is only suit for the version equal or newer than YYCC 2.0.
+For old version, please checkout to corresponding tag and browse how to build them.

 We suggest that you only use stable version (tagged commit).
 The latest commit always present current works.
 It means that it is not stable and work in progress.